g41797/matryoshka-io/kitchen/docs/addendums/slot-vs-ref-counting.md

 ## What reference counting guarantees

 - Multiple holders can exist at the same time.
-- The object is freed only when the count reaches zero.
+- The item is freed only when the count reaches zero.
 - The count tells you *how many* — never *who*, *why*, or *for how long*.

 ```text